syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Selection-Value-Configuration.md

 ## Set Maximum Value

 Gets or sets the maximum possible value of the range.
-The thumb could not move after that value.
+The thumb cannot move beyond this value.

 {% tabs %}